jessepav/lacygoill-wiki-backup/vim/syntax_hl.md

 `contains=A` does *not* mean:

->     MUST contain B
+>     MUST contain A

 And `containedin=A` does *not* mean:

 >     MUST be contained in A

-### On which condition can a syntax item be contained in another?
+### On which condition can a syntax item B start in another A?

-An item B can start in another A, *iff* either one of these is true:
+Iff either one of these is true:

    - A has `contains=B`